gittalk/git-issues/README.md

     bundle exec gem build git-issues.gemspec
     bundle exec gem install *gem

+# Usage

+## Setup a cloned repo

+    $ cd /path/to/your/repo
+    $ git issues

+You will be asked for your login credentials.
+Further information is described in section security.

+## Get issues

+    $ git issues
+    -- Using: git@github.com:gittalk/git-issues.git
+    22  | open     | Usage instructions
+    20  | open     | Display instructions for setup when the command is run the first time 18  | open     | clearly describe OAuth service when requesting the token e.g. Github OAuth

+## Add new issues

+The format is `add <title> [<content>]`

+    $ git issues add "Git issue title" "Git issue descripton" -- Using: git@github.com:gittalk/git-issues.git
+    ++ created issue 24

+## Close issues

+The format is `delete <id>`

+    $ git issues delete 24

 # Security

 Your login information will be stored by default in: `~/.git-issues.conf`.
 Make sure to keep this file's permissions limited (e.g. `0600`).